 Subclause 6.8, page 86, lines 2-5 suggest that the preprocessor directive is examined to look for the new-line character.
 But how is it examined?
 Obviously phases 1-3 happen during this examination.
 So why shouldn't part of phase 4?

-Add to subclause 6.8, page 86, the following:
+Add to subclause 6.8, page 86, line 5, (Description):